Anthropology (ANTH)

 May Be Stacked With: ANTH A411

-ANTH A615 Advanced Applied Anthropology 3 Credits
+ANTH A615 Methods and Practice in Applied Social Science 3 Credits

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.